balupton/notes/travel.md

 ### Bhutan

 - Flights
-    - No flights on adioso or skyscanner
+    - No flights on Adioso or Sky Scanner

-### Solomon Islands
+### The Solomon Islands

 - Flights
 - Visa